-The C# guide provides a wealth of information about the C# language.
+The C# guide provides many resources about the C# language.
 This site has many different audiences.
 Depending on your experience with programming, or with the C# language and .NET, you may wish to explore different sections of this guide.

 For brand-new developers:

-- Start with our Quick starts section.
-These let you explore the C# language interactively in your browser.
-From there, you can move on to our tutorials section.
+- Start with the Quickstarts section.
+These quickstarts let you explore the C# language interactively in your browser.
+From there, you can move on to the tutorials section.
 These tutorials show you how to create C# programs from scratch.
 The tutorials provide a step-by-step process to create programs.
-You'll learn the language concepts, and how to build C# programs on your own.
-If you prefer reading overview information first, try our tour of the C# language.
+They show the language concepts, and how to build C# programs on your own.
+If you prefer reading overview information first, try the tour of the C# language.
 It explains the concepts of the C# language.
 After reading this, you'll have a basic understanding of the language, and be ready to try the tutorials, or build something on your own.